pwelke/SeminarLearningTheory/NoFreeLunch.md

 As a direct consequence if follows that, for some infinite domain $\mathcal{X}$, the set of all functions from $\mathcal{X}$ to $\lbrace 0,1 \rbrace$ cannot be PAC-learnable.
 No matter what training set size $m$ we pick, $\|\mathcal{X}\|$ will always be larger than $2m$.
 So we can always apply the above theorem.

 One way to tackle this problem is the choice of a suitable hypothesis class.
 This usually restricts the set of functions to choose from.
 The proof of the No-Free-Lunch Theorem only works because we are considering all possible functions from our domain to $\lbrace 0,1 \rbrace$.
-So restricting ourselves may indeed exclude such unfavourable distributions that prohobit PAC-learning.
+So restricting ourselves may indeed exclude such unfavourable distributions that prohibit PAC-learning.